roselykm/slimjwtauth/readme-dotenv.txt

 How to create .env file
 in dos prompt
-- copy con .env
+- command: copy con .env
+- enter the secret key: JWT_SECRET="jwt secret key"
-- F6
+- press F6 to save